teisdbr/winlibrs-docs-test/index.md

 # LIBRS Validation and Processing Documentation
 ____

+### We've recently revamped the entire documentation.
+If your RMS contains its own Error Validation, then it's probable that the Error Codes and on which Segments/Data Elements the Errors get thrown have changed.
+____

 #### This page contains information on how LIBRS Flat Files should be processed and generated for use in submitting data to the State of Louisiana, and subsequently the FBI via NIBRS.
 Use the links below, or the side menu to get started.
 This site contains the following information.

-#### We are actively working on making this documentation easier to use and more complete.
-Please bear with us if things change places on you, and feel free to let us know if we've made a mistake somewhere along the way.

 ___